rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-backing-property"}

-The user can only add items to the cart through the `addItem()` function, but can still access the `items` property
+In this example, the user can only add items to the cart through the `addItem()` function, but can still access the
-to see what's inside.
+`items` property to see what's inside.

-> We recommend following the common pattern of naming backing properties with a leading underscore.
+> Use a leading underscore when naming backing properties to follow Kotlin [coding conventions](coding-conventions.md#names-for-backing-properties).
 >
 {style="tip"}

-On the JVM, the compiler optimizes access to private properties with default getters and setters to avoid function call overhead.
+On the JVM, the compiler optimizes access to private properties with default accessors to avoid function call overhead.

 Backing properties are also useful when you want more than one public property to share a state.
 For example: